Znapi/project-player/README.md

 On OS X, zlib is already installed.
 On Linux, it is very likely already installed.

-For anything else that you don't have installed, if you have a package manager, try getting whatever you're missing through your package manager first.
-Else, you will need to install whatever libraries need yourself.
+For anything else that you don't have installed, try getting whatever you're missing through your package manager first, if you have a package manager.
+If you don't have a package manager, you will need to install whichever libraries you're missing yourself.
 Install the libraries where your compiler can find them.

 ### Notes

-SOIL2 doesn't seems to have any automatic installation.
-You will need to install the header and built libsoil2.a yourself.
-On Linux and OS X, this is `sudo mv /<pathtoSOIL>/<OS>/libsoil2.a /usr/local/lib/libsoil2.a` and `sudo cp /<pathtoSOIL2>/src/SOIL2/SOIL2.h /usr/local/include/SOIL2.h`.
-I don't know where they go on Windows.

 This project has only been tested on OS X 10.10 and later, though I have tried to make it cross platform.
 Feel free to test this project on platforms that I haven't!